A Comprehensive Guide to Next-Level Document Management

 Clean Up the Paper Trail

-On average, an office worker uses 10,000 sheets of paper per year, according to the Environmental Protection Agency.
-Worse, a good portion of that paper is for content that is either printed accidentally or never used at all.
-It's not too surprising, then, that fully half of the waste that comes from businesses is of the paper variety.
-Choosing a document management system over a paper-based method of information storage frees businesses from such waste.
+On average, an office worker uses 10,000 sheets of paper per yearaccording to the Environmental Protection Agency.
+Worse, a good portion of that paper is for content that was either accidentally printed or never used at all.
+It's not too surprising that an estimated half of the waste that businesses produce is of the paper variety.
+Opting for a document management system over a paper-based method of information storage frees businesses from this unnecessary waste.

 A DMS also frees businesses from the burden of high storage fees.
-If paper files are voluminous enough, as they easily can be in the case of large companies, they can take up not just a rentable unit or two, but whole warehouses -- massive buildings that require full-time staffs, utilities, heavy machinery, and pricey long-term facility leases, if not property purchases.
+If paper files are voluminous enough, as they easily can be in the case of large companies, they can take up not just a rentable unit or two, but whole warehouses.
+Such warehouses are often massive buildings that require full-time staff, utilities, heavy machinery, and pricey, long-term facility leases if not property purchases.

 Focus on the Business